• Home

 Variations

-Target-Based Play: Players aim at fixed targets, such as stacked stones or wooden blocks, and compete to knock them down.
+• Target-Based Play: Players aim at fixed targets such as stones or wooden blocks.

-Chaki Chase: Players compete to retrieve the chaki while opponents try to block or tag them.
+• Chaki Chase: Players race to retrieve the disc while opponents try to stop them.

-Relay Passing: Teams pass the chaki back and forth while racing to complete a circuit.
+• Relay Passing: Teams pass the chaki during a running circuit challenge.

 Cultural Importance